Turkey to Skyros via Agathonisi and Samos

 We’d heard that the anchorage at Linaria on Skyros didn’t have the best holding so we were unsure where to go.
 Then we came across a comment on Navionics about the great port there.
 Looking up the website it said it had laid lines – two wonderful words to us after a night passage.
 We called them up and a rib came out to meet us and direct us into an alongside berth.
 More helpful staff arrived to help with lines and we felt like we’d hit the jackpot!

-It was our 14th anniversary of meeting so despite our jet lag feeling from the overnight trip we enjoyed a lovely dinner in the cockpit and planned out how to make the most of our few days on Skyros.
+It was our 14th anniversary of meeting so despite our jet lag feeling from the overnight trip we enjoyed a lovely dinner in the cockpit.
+We also planned out how to make the most of our few days on Skyros which you can read about here.

 21st July: Turkey to Agathonisi – 24nm